elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 title: elementary OS 6 Updates for September, 2021
 description: Big updates to AppCenter
 author: cassidyjames
-image: /images/os-6-updates-for-august-2021/card.png
+image: /images/elementary-os-6-odin-updates-september-2021/card.png
 tags:
   - odin
   - updates

 ---

-We're back with your report on the monthly updates to elementary OS 6!
-It was another incredibly eventful month as we continued fixing reported issues and focused in especially on AppCenter and Mail.
+We're back with your monthly report on updates to elementary OS 6!
+It was another incredibly eventful month as we continued fixing reported issues and focused in especially on improvements to AppCenter, Mail, and Calendar.
 But before we get to all the goodies, we're proud to report that OS 6 has been downloaded from our website [over 122,000 times](https://plausible.io/elementary.io?period=custom&goal=Download&from=2021-08-10&to=2021-09-24&props=%7B%22Version%22%3A%226%22%7D)—and as always, that's not including downloads from third parties or direct downloads via torrent that bypass our download page.

 ## AppCenter